outmoded/university/README.md

 * tls / ssl support as described at: [learning objectives]( https://github.com/zoe-1/hapitimes)
 * Combat Cross-Site Request Forgery (CSRF) attacks by using [hapijs / crumb](https://github.com/hapijs/crumb)
 * Configure a plugin to serve static files: css, images, and JavaScript.
-* Render html templates with a configured template engine (handlebars).
+* Render HTML templates with a template engine (handlebars).
 * Configure a plugin to utilize partial html templates and helpers to generate data for html templates.

 In the end the application will have the following routes:
-* A home page open to the public (unrestricted) -- home.
+* A home page open to the public (unrestricted).
-* A login page with login HTML form (unrestricted) -- login.
+* A login page with login HTML form (unrestricted).
-* A logged in landing page (restricted) -- loggedin
+* A logged in landing page (restricted).
-* The above routes would be in the "home" plugin. .<br/>
-If desired we can make the loggedin route be it's own plugin with a prefix configured.
+* An admin page (restricted user with admin privileges).
 [See plugins tutorial](http://www.hapijs.com/tutorials/plugins) for more about prefixes.